-The Beaches & Cream closure was first announced early this year, and at that time was slated to begin at the end of summer, finishing right about now.
+The Beaches & Cream closure was first announced early this year, and at that time was slated to begin at the end of summer, finishing up in Fall 2019.
 That ended up being delayed, new ADRs opened up, Beaches & Cream remained open for another month, and millions (approximation) of Walt Disney World ice cream lovers rejoiced.

-Last week, work on the Beaches & Cream refurbishment and expansion kicked into high gear.
+Work on the Beaches & Cream refurbishment and expansion kicked into high gear around October.
 Construction walls went up around the exterior facade of the restaurant.

 Curtains have gone up within both Ariel’s and Lafferty Place Arcade to conceal the expansion in there.
 (Lafferty Place Arcade will also have limited hours for about a week while its interior is contracted.)